londelidess/DisTurbo/README.md

 ## Overview

-This is a full-fledged Disturbo, Discord clone application designed to emulate the core features of the popular chat platform, Discord.
-The application allows users to engage in real-time chat conversations, manage channels, and authenticate their identities.
+Disturbo is a Discord clone application designed to emulate the core features of the popular chat platform, Discord.
+This application allows users to engage in real-time chat conversations, manage channels, and authenticate their identities.

+## Live Deployment

+You can access the live deployment of Disturbo at [https://disturbo-9ef64.firebaseapp.com/](https://disturbo-9ef64.firebaseapp.com/?_gl=1*4gf19d*_ga*MTkxMDc0MzkxMy4xNjkzOTM2Nzg3*_ga_CW55HF8NVT*MTY5NzA2MzI4NC4xOC4xLjE2OTcwNjQ1MTQuMzEuMC4w)

 ## Features